invertase/globe/templates/shelf_jwt_auth/TEMPLATE.md

 #### Deploy Server

-To deploy the Shelf Dart server, in the `server` directory, run the following command:
+In the `server` directory, run the following command:

 ```shell
 $ globe deploy